billhowe/dssg.github.io/_posts/2015-02-15-applicant-overview-1.md

 Only 20% applied on the last day.
 15% applied the day before.
 85% applied in the last two weeks.
 We'll find out if the early birds had any advantage when we review the acceptances.

 ####What are they studying?
-22% are studying soem flavor of Computer Science.
-7% are studying Statistics.
-6% Economics.
-Only 20% applied on the last day.
-15% applied the day before.
-85% applied in the last two weeks.
-We'll find out if the early birds had any advantage when we review the acceptances.
+25% are studying some flavor of Computer Science.
+8% are studying Statistics.
+7% Economics.
+8% Math/Applied Math.
+5% Sociology.
+4% Public Policy.
+4% Political Science.

+####Are they all grad students?
+Undergrads?
+35% are in Masters programs.
+34% are in Ph.D programs.
+19% are undegrads.
+2% Post-docs.
+The rest have recently graduated with undergrad, masters, or phd degrees and are working now, with some of them planning to apply for graduate programs in the near future.